alus-it/AirspaceConverter/README.md

 Compiling the Qt GUI executable
 -------------------------------
 In the "AirspaceConverterQt" folder there is the Qt project, it needs the shared library libAirspaceConverter already compiled and installed for the same platform, as described in the previous step.
+It is also possible to build from command line, first make sure to have the Qt development environment installed: `sudo apt-get install libqt4-dev`
+Then to compile in the Qt user interface in the "buildQt" folder:
+`mkdir buildQt`
+`cd buildQt`
+`qmake ../AirspaceConverterQt/AirspaceConverterQt.pro -r -spec linux-g++-64`
+`make all`

 Compiling AirspaceConverter with MFC interface on Windows
 ---------------------------------------------------------